sudoankit/Personal-Website/README.md

 Ankit, 2020.

 P.S There are some other HTML files such as `interlinked.html`, `prologue.html` which are old drafts or notes I wrote.
 I am keeping those so that they inspire me to complete them/start fresh.

+P. P. S To access more stuff you need to use absolute url, `thelist and vglist`